-Creditor Claims Against an Estate or Trust
+Creditor Claims Against an Estate or Trust in Florida

 When an individual passes away, that person’s assets are collected and distributed in accordance with the person’s will or any intestacy law, should the person die without a will.
 However, an individual’s debts do not die with the person, and oftentimes, estate creditors may need to collect funds from the decedent’s estate.
 The creditors’ right to collect will generally supersede the estate assets intended to go to any beneficiaries.